 Please make sure you check the weather before setting off for the day.
 Being a maritime climate with the weather mostly coming from the Atlantic, things can change very quickly.
-It's not uncommon to have blue skies in the morning followed by a howling hoolie by the afternoon.
+It’s not uncommon to have blue skies in the morning followed by a howling hoolie by the afternoon.
 The wind can be as much of a problem as the rain on the exposed coastlines.
+The heat can also be a consideration.
 I walked a couple of days in high summer with temperatures over 30c.
-The only way I could cope with this was by starting off early in the morning and having a siesta followed by walking later into the evening.
+The only way I could cope with this was by starting off early in the morning and having a siesta.
+I followed this by walking later into the evening.

 Time of Year

 The most popular time of year for walking the path is between Late March and the end of September.
 The weather should be more reliable, there are more daylight hours, the paths will be less slippery.